Onelinerhub/onelinerhub/how-to-contribute.md

-# How to contribute to onelinerhub.com library
+# How to contribute to Onelinerhub

 Have and idea of a useful code but don't know how to write it?
 Create an [issue](https://github.com/Onelinerhub/onelinerhub/issues/new) here so community might help.
 Search through current [open issues](https://github.com/Onelinerhub/onelinerhub/issues) for requested solutions you can help with.